 What makes a good resume template?

-So to give yourself the best chance of getting to the next round of hiring, you want to make sure any template you choose doesn’t include any of these formatting elements:
+To give yourself the best chance of getting to the next round of hiring, you want to make sure the Google Docs resume template you choose doesn’t include any of these formatting elements:

 Best built-in Google Docs resume templates